Competition between shared autonomous vehicles and public transit: A case study in Singapore: System design

-The overall simulation system is composed of three main types of agents: buses, \textsc{am}o\textsc{d} vehicles and passengers.
-The \textsc{pt} system is derived from \citet{shen2018integrating}'s study, which has been calibrated and validated with real-world data.
-Here we give an overview of the behaviors of the agents, with detailed formulation given in \ref{agent_behavior}.
+The overall simulation system is composed of three main types of agents: buses, AMoD vehicles, and passengers.
+The PT system is derived from \citet{shen2018integrating}'s study, which has been calibrated and validated with real-world data.
+Here we give an overview of the behavior of the agents, with detailed formulation given in \ref{agent_behavior}.

-\begin{itemize} \item Passengers' mode choices are based on mixed logit models, and use trip-specific variables, including waiting time, in-vehicle time, monetary cost, etc., and individual-specific variables, such as household income; If a passenger chooses bus, we assume he/she walking to the closest bus stop; If there is no bus available at the trip start time, and at the same time there is a shortage of \textsc{am}o\textsc{d}, the agent walks to the MRT station directly. \item A\textsc{m}o\textsc{d} dispatching is based on the first-come-first-serve principle upon passengers' requests.
+\begin{itemize} \item Passengers' mode choices are based on mixed logit models using trip-specific variables (waiting time, in-vehicle time, and monetary cost) and individual-specific variables (household income); if a passenger chooses the bus or AMoD, a maximum waiting time is considered to avoid a shortage of services.
+The passenger changes to other modes if the maximum waiting time is reached \item AMoD dispatching is based on the first-come-first-serve principle upon passengers' requests.
 The vehicles follow the shortest paths from pick-up locations to the MRT station.
 When there is no empty vehicle available, the dispatching center will then look for vehicles with passengers who agree to share their trips.
-The \textsc{am}o\textsc{d} operator updates the fleet size of each time period of a day, daily to increase its profit. \item Buses follow existing routes given by the LTA.
-The operator \emph{for each bus route} independently optimizes its profit by changing the headway of each time period of a day, monthly. \end{itemize}
+Every day, the AMoD operator updates the fleet size of each time period of the day to increase its profit. \item Buses follow the existing routes given by the LTA.
+Each month, the operator \emph{for each bus route} independently optimizes its profit by changing the headway of each time period of the day. \end{itemize}